mdamien/boxes/roadmap.md

 # Big Things to do for release 1

-- [ ] Show clearly uses-cases on homescreen
 - [ ] Idea content and edit
 - [ ] Box description
 - [ ] Comments